 Birds and small mammals forage for insects and seeds in grassland, and use it as shelter and cover.
 In turn these attract birds of prey.

 are relatively poor in plant diversity they are important for birds and invertebrates.
-The same is true for purple moor-grass and rush pasture.
+The same is true for Rush Pasture.